pragdave/cs3342_09/README.md

   You can hand draw it and snap a picture, or use a drawing tool.
 Either way, upload the image, and put the file name in the answer below.

-  (Hint: my answer has seven states including the start and end states)
+  (Hint: my answer has six states including the start and end states)

 ## A2.3